 As noted, Answers 1a and 1b are beloved by teachers and supporters of anthropology, as well as the chorus of people who think anthropologists should write for the public, etc. But even the most cursory look at how things have gone in recent years yields a more depressing conclusion: many of the people who are the most anti-anthropological are the ones who either went to elite institutions and did not get the message, or are explicitly reacting to the anthropological message.
 Hell, Charles Murray went to Harvard and did the Peace Corps.
 Steven Pinker’s career is built on bashing his own caricature of The Blank Slate.

-Agustin Fuentes has recently been experiencing the backlash on Twitter:
+Agustin Fuentes has experienced the backlash on Twitter:

 wow.
 Finding out yet again that a lot of folks on twitter (or maybe certain sets of folks on twitter) hate anthropology w/o any idea what anthropology is/does/is constituted of/etc…

 Difficult to tell if it is feigned naïveté.
 Especially since we’ve already been through this back in 2018, and in 2012, when I wrote that the mantra “race is a social construction” primarily functions as a Goldmine for Conservative Politics.

 A third and most pernicious answer is that anthropology has never been as committed to its values as it claims.
 Even for those who took anthropology courses, it all resulted in a US that elected Trump and the global rise of ethnonationalism.
 In my reflections on Sidney Mintz, I have long puzzled over the coincidence between the Michigan epicenter of resurgent White supremacy and the University of Michigan as the epicenter of the Intro-to-Anthropology megaclass.